jsiegenthaler/homebridge-eosstb/README.md

 ##### Name and Icon

 * **name**: The device name.
 Set to anything you want.
 If syncName is true, the name will also be synced to the set-top box.
 Note that the set-top box name must be between 3 and 14 characters long; shorter names are expanded, longer names are truncated.
-Optional, defaults to the set-top box name.
+Optional, defaults to the current set-top box name.

 * **syncName**: You can choose to sync the HomeKit name with the physical set-top box name.
 If you set syncName to false, you can name the set-top box in HomeKit differently to the physical set-top box.
 Optional, defaults to true.